 Prior to HBO, Albrecht spent five years at International Creative Management where he signed and represented top comedians including Jim Carrey, Eddie Murphy, Billy Crystal and Whoopi Goldberg.
 He also co-owned the famed Improvisation comedy club in New York City from 1975 to 1980.

-Just prior to founding Foresee, Albrecht served as the President of IMG Global Media, heading the company’s diverse businesses including global sports production operations, global rights acquisition and digital media enterprises.
-In this position, he oversaw all IMG entertainment properties and acquisitions, including Tiger Aspect and Tigress Productions.
+Albrecht also served as the President of IMG Global Media, heading the company’s diverse businesses including global sports production operations, global rights acquisition and digital media enterprises.

-Albrecht has been a long time advocate for homelessness, youth, children’s health and environmental issues and has been a catalyst in focusing the entertainment industry on these and other areas.
+Albrecht has been a long-time advocate for children’s health, youth, the homeless, and environmental issues and has been a catalyst in focusing the entertainment industry on these areas.

-He co-founded Comic Relief, which in its 20 years has raised more than $50 million to benefit the homeless, most recently those displaced by Hurricane Katrina.
+He co-founded Comic Relief, which in its 20 years has raised more than $50 million to benefit the homeless.
 For a decade, he raised funds for Los Angeles’ Shelter Partnership by enlisting celebrities like George Carlin, Bill Maher and Lewis Black.

 The Los Angeles Mentoring Project recognized Albrecht with its Stand Up for Mentoring Award for his involvement with several youth mentoring programs.

 Currently, Albrecht co-chairs a $250 million fundraising campaign for Childrens Hospital in Los Angeles.

 He lives in Los Angeles and New York.